haskell-numerics/hmatrix/INSTALL.md

               extra-libraries: blas lapack
       ```
    7) Similarly, in `hmatrix-gsl.cabal`, ensure that the `extra-libraries`
       specifies `gsl` (only).
-(This is incorrect in `hmatrix-gsl-0.19.0.1`.)
+(This is incorrect in `hmatrix-gsl-0.19.0.1` on
+      Hackage, so a corrected local version of the package may be required.)
 That is, the extract should read:

       ```
       if os(windows)
           extra-libraries: gsl
       ```

+   8) To test, change directory to the repository folder `packages\tests`, and
+      create a `stack.yaml` file there, with command `stack init`.

+      Edit the `stack.yaml` file to refer to the location of a correct
+      `hmatrix-gsl.cabal` (if the version on Hackage is still incorrect).

+      ```
+      packages:
+      - .
+      - ../gsl
+      ```

-   8) `stack ghci` can be invoked in the repository root folder (`hmatrix`) with
+      Then `stack ghci` can be invoked in that folder with an appropriate
-      an appropriate `resolver` and setting the flag `openblas` for package
+      `resolver`, and setting the flag `openblas` for package `hmatrix`, the
+      flag `onlygsl` for package `hmatrix-gsl` and the flag `gsl` for
-      `hmatrix`.
-At the time of writing, `resolver nightly-2020-07-28` works
+      `hmatrix-tests`.
+At the time of writing, `resolver lts-18.9` works with
-      with GHC 8.10.1.
+      GHC 8.10.7.
 In PowerShell:

-          > stack --resolver nightly-2020-07-28 ghci --flag hmatrix:openblas
+          > stack --resolver lts-18.9 ghci --flag hmatrix:openblas --flag hmatrix-gsl:onlygsl --flag hmatrix-tests:gsl

-      (At the time of writing, GHC 8.8.3 does not work with Windows 10 version
-      2004.
-To use GHC 8.10.1, the upper bound of `base` in `examples.cabal`
-      must be set to be at least 4.14.)

    9) In GHCi, test the `Numeric.LinearAlbebra` module with the following (the
-      successful output has many lines and so is shortened below):
+      almost successful output has many lines and so is shortened below):

       ```
       > Numeric.LinearAlgebra.Tests.runTests 20